panjingwei1945/gbk2utf2uni/README.md

 ## How to use this library.
 * Add **gbk2utf2uni.h**, **gbk2utf2uni.c** and  into your project.

-* **GBK.c (optional)**: This file provides Lookup  table.
+* **GBK.c (optional)**: This file provides a Lookup table.
 If you use fatfs library and there are already **cc936.c** file in your project, you don't need this file at all.

-> Either GBK.c or cc932.c may cost about **180KB ROM** space.(Not suit for low cost MCU.)
+> Either GBK.c or cc932.c may cost about **180KB ROM** space.(Not suit for low-cost MCU.)

-* File names of Lookup table is different for other language.
+* File names of the lookup table is different for other language.

 Lookup table        | gbk2utf2uni | fatfs
 --------------------|-------------|-------